Gaareth/stine-cli/lib/README.md

 # stine-rs
 A library for STINE

+Right now I would not consider this library usable.
+The first think to change this, probably is a better the cache implementation

 ## Cache
 To reduce requests to stine a cache is used.
 The default cache location depends on your OS, but is likely to be your default cache location (/home/users/.cache on linux)